ibismanu/PACSproject_LED/README.md

 you to group samples, while the boolean variable remove_samples enables the elimination of samples after saving them in a single file.
 Adjusting batch_size is particularly useful for handling resource-intensive data generation, as in the case of the Fitzhug-Nagumo model.\
 The notebook concludes by visualizing the generated dataset.
-* `main`
-By running this notebook, you can replicate the results concerning the LED network.
-The file specifies 3 the name of the pre-trained autoencoder and recurrent neural network (RNN), and employs the LED class to process the data and reproduce the LED mechanism.\
-The user has just to run the entire notebook, or to change the name of the dataset, of the autoencoder or of the rnn to be uploaded.\
-First, the object LED is initialized through the names of the pre-trained autoencoder and rnn, and the desired length in time of the prediction.
-Then, the method run allows to run the network..
-Finally, the method compute_error is called to compute the error of the network using the norm in the specified order (L2 norm by default).
-* `test_autoencoder`
-By running this notebook, you can test separately the autoencoder used in the LED contest (i.e. used in the main file).
-You just need to run the entire notebook.\
-Through the creation of the `Autoencoder` object, by passing the model name to the constructor, the pre-trained autoencoder will be automatically uploaded.
-* `test_rnn`
-As the previous function, the aim of this notebook is to test separately the rnn used in the main file for the LED network.
-* `train_autoencoder`
+* `train_autoencoder`\
 You can either run this file without modifying anything, or customize it.\
 The purpose of this notebook is to give the possibility to the user to build and train his own autoencoder.\
 Once the object `Autoencoder` is initialized with the specified parameters (or the default ones), the notebook calls the method get_data to prepare the dataset for the training.
 Moreover, the methods build_model and train_model are called to respectively build and train the autoencoder accordingly to the specified parameters.
+* `test_autoencoder`\
+By running this notebook, you can test separately the autoencoder used in the LED context (i.e. used in the main file).
+You just need to run the entire notebook.\
+Through the creation of the `Autoencoder` object, by passing the model name to the constructor, the pre-trained autoencoder will be automatically uploaded.
-* `train_rnn`
+* `train_rnn`\
 As the previous function, the objective of this notebook is to build and train a recurrent neural network.
 You can either run this file without modifying anything, or customize it.

-We underline that each notebook can be run as it is, without modifying anything.
+* `test_rnn`\
+As the previous function, the aim of this notebook is to test separately the rnn used in the main file for the LED network.

 If the user wants to create a new example, he has to create a new sub-folder inside the folder examples.
 If he wants to create a dataset for the new example, it is necessary to build a new class that inherits from `DataGen`, since the generation of the dataset is problem-specific.